 Don’t use over-the-counter treatments which are not specifically for genital warts.
 These are not meant for sensitive genital skin.

 It is recommended to avoid sexual contact with the infected area during treatment, to protect the treated area of skin from friction and to help it heal.

 If you are diagnosed with warts and you have a partner it is a good idea to discuss this.
 They can see a nurse or doctor to have a check up too.
 Reading our page on How do I tell a partner? may help you with this discussion.

 The types of HPV linked to cervical cancer usually are not the types linked with genital warts.
 However, a woman with genital warts, like any other sexually active woman, should have regular smears as advised by her nurse or doctor.
 HPV vaccination and regular cervical smears prevent cervical cancer.
 Cervical smears find changes in skin cells on the surface of the cervix.
 Cancer can almost always be prevented through finding and treating them.

 Vaccines are available that prevent some of the most common genital HPV types, including genital warts.
-Vaccination before becoming sexually active is best and is currently available free to girls and women aged between 12 and 20 years.
+Vaccination before becoming sexually active is best and is currently available free for males and females aged between 9 and 26 years inclusive (up to your 27th birthday).
 Ask your nurse or doctor about the HPV vaccine.

 JUST THE FACTS is brought to you by the Sexually Transmitted Infections Education Foundation (STIEF) - an initiative funded by the Ministry of Health through collective District Health Boards to educate New Zealanders about STIs.